1957 Cebu Douglas C-47 crash: Accident

 The aircraft took off from Lahug Airport in Cebu City for Nichols Field near Manila, around 640 km away, at 1:00 a.m.
 PHT, Sunday, March 17.
 The weather was fine and the ceiling unlimited with low broken clouds and a bright moon.
 Eyewitnesses on the ground observed that the airplane had not gained enough altitude as it approached the mountain ranges in Balamban.
 At 1:17 a.m.
 PHT, the plane radioed Malacañang, to have the President met at Nichols Field at around 3:15 a.m.
-This communication was the last ever conveyed by the plane.
+This was the last communication from the plane.

 Concerns arose after Magsaysay's plane failed to arrive at Nichols Field on schedule.
 By breakfast time, First Lady Luz Magsaysay and the Magsaysay family were informed that the plane had gone missing.
 An all-out air and sea search was instituted by the Armed Forces of the Philippines, with the assistance of the United States Air Force and Navy.
 The search had initially focused on the sea, as much of the flight route was over the ocean.
 The news had also spread throughout Manila and the rest of the Philippines, people weeping openly upon hearing of the missing flight.

 In the mid-afternoon of March 17, a local town official in Cebu announced that the plane had crashed on the slopes of Mount Manunggal, in Balamban, Cebu, approximately 22 mi northwest of Cebu City.
 Several local residents had heard the crash and discovered the flaming wreckage of the plane earlier that morning.
 They discovered one survivor, Nestor Mata, a reporter with the Philippine Herald newspaper, whom they transported down the mountain.
 Mata, who suffered second- and third-degree burns, estimated that the plane had crashed around 1:40 a.m.
 There were no other survivors.
 Military rescuers arrived at the crash site the following day, March 18.
 The body of President Magsaysay was identified by his brother Jesus through his wristwatch and later confirmed by dental records.
 His body was charred and "beyond recognition", according to a report by National Defense Undersecretary Jose Crisol to Press Secretary Jose V. Cruz at 12:35 p.m.
 It was determined that at the time of the crash, Magsaysay had been inside his special cabin, located just behind the cockpit.

 Within hours after the official identification of President Magsaysay's body, Vice President Carlos P. Garcia was sworn in as the 8th President of the Philippines.
 At the time of the crash, Garcia had been in Australia, attending a conference of the SEATO.